Skip to main content

 A guide on the different authentication methods available to login to Labstep.

-Written by Anoä Calpas
+Written by Barney Walker

-Updated over a week ago
+Updated over 3 weeks ago

 Here at Labstep, we take security very seriously; this is why we offer our users different ways to authenticate in addition to a standard username and password.
 If you have other security needs that would require another authentication method not listed here, please get in touch with us.